cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 - Init duration (from Tracing) : `852ms`
 - Duration: `972ms`

-Way better, but maybe we can still shave a couple of ms more
+Way better, but maybe we try something else to reduce startup times even more.

 ## AWS SnapStart